Personal Injury Loans – Purpose, Uses, Costs and Other Facts

 Attorneys are an integral part of the personal injury pre-settlement loan process.
 Attorney cooperation is so important that no lawsuit funding contract will go forward without it.

 Once an applicant is pre-qualified, the personal injury loan “lender” sends a correspondence (either fax or email) to the attorneys office.
 In some instances, applicants provide the paperwork directly.
-But most often, the attorney is one who provides the necessary documentation.
+But most often, the attorney provides the necessary documentation.
 Moreover, having an attorney representing a client on a contingency fee arrangement is a pre-requisite for almost all lawsuit loan processing.

 Once approved and an offer is made, lawyers must then acknowledge the assignment and agree to repay the amount owed at the time of disbursement.